rohitrnath/Monocular-Depth-Estimation-and-Segmentation/README.md

 ### Scheduler

-I tried StepLR, OneCycleLR, CyclicLR and ReduceLROnPlatu.
+I tried ***StepLR, OneCycleLR, CyclicLR and ReduceLROnPlatu***.

 * StepLR comparatively giving less accuracy outputs.
 No improvements happening after some point of time.
 * ReduceLROnPlatu needs more epochs to show some good outputs.
 But the reasults are really good.
 I got 90% accuracy in Debug training(10k image dataset) for around 20 epochs.
 * oneCycleLR is also works well.
 Got 90 % accuracy for masks within 15-20 epochs.
-* CyclicLR gives higher acuracies very quickly, but one drawback is that, after 15 epoch in some epochs the accuracy went down but because of Adam, the tuning of momentum the error correction will happen so quick.
+* CyclicLR*** gives higher acuracies very quickly, but one drawback is that, after 15 epoch in some epochs the accuracy went down but because of Adam, the tuning of momentum the error correction will happen so quick.

 I made my own cyclicLR code by improvising the zig-zag plotter code.